Mohit-1/discord-bot/README.md

 #### Pre-requisites-
 `redis-server and redis-cli`

-`supervisord` (To ensure that the process running the bot is highly available, refer to sample_supervisord.conf for orchestrating the process using supervisor)
+[Optional] To ensure that the process running the bot is highly available, it is advisable to use tools like `supervisor`

+Refer to **sample_supervisord.conf** for sample configuration required to orchestrate the process running the bot through supervisor

+#### Environment setup-
+Create a virtual environment and install the dependencies present in **requirements.txt**

+Create a file titled **.env** in the folder containing the bot.py and add the following line to it-

+`DISCORD_TOKEN={your-bot's-token}`

 #### Usage-

+Once the virtual environment is activated and all the dependencies are installed, and the .env file is setup

+Navigate to the discord-bot folder and execute the python script **bot.py**

 	`python bot.py`